kosh000/kube_argo/readme.md

 Install docker with the script at the script/dockerinstall.sh

 Once the installation is completed, start the kube cluster on your computer with the below command.
+I have included coredn addon.
 Note: `minikube` uses a VM Manager, make sure you have one installed for it to create a VM.
 > minikube start --addons=dns=coredns